WAI YUE IS JOINT MANAGING DIRECTOR OF INCISIVE LAW IN SHIPPING, INTERNATIONAL TRADE AND INSURANCE.

 Wai Yue practised in Singapore, Hong Kong and Shanghai before moving to Beijing in 2012 to set up the Ince Beijing office where he has been Managing Partner for the last 7 years, and is responsible for all aspects of the firm’s practice in northern China.
 He is a regular speaker, both regionally and internationally, on topics relating to commercial disputes, maritime law, international trade, and risk & compliance.

-With effect from 21 August 2019, Wai Yue received the appointment as the Head of the China Practice of the Singapore office, in addition to being Head of the Beijing office.
 In addition to being a Singapore lawyer with rights of audience and extensive experience before the Singapore Courts, Wai Yue is also qualified to practise Hong Kong and English law, making him one of the few triple – qualified lawyers in Asia with a deep knowledge of the various legal systems and clients’ commercial needs within the region.

 Wai Yue is often ranked as a leading lawyer in various legal directories and is noted for being “commercial” and a “strategist who can come up with detailed solutions”, and has more recently been described as being “brilliant in the way he deal with complexities” and “an excellent lawyer with rich professionalism and experience’ who is ‘familiar not only with English law but also with Hong Kong, Singapore and mainland China’.